VoidVolker/nano-watcher/README.md

     ./node_modules/nano-watcher/bin/nano-watcher -c path/to/config.json

-VirtualBox / mounted FS install:
+VirtualBox share / mounted FS install:

     npm i nano-watcher --save --no-bin-links

+When running nano-watcher is watching and config file for changes and automatically reload it, so you don't need to restart nano-watcher for config reload.

 Config example: